 Create positive societal transformation.
-Take action to correct the injustices of poverty, income inequality, enslavement to work and other related ails of modern society.
+Take action to correct the injustices of poverty, income inequality, financial insecurity, enslavement to work and other related ails of modern society.
 The basic income solution is neither left nor right.
 It's forward.

 We are in development on a feature length documentary about Universal Basic Income.
 We are focused on illuminating the impact and experience of UBI by humanizing the experiments and pilots proliferating across the globe.

 We have been talking to people around the globe to research the stories of individuals impacted by receiving a basic income.
 We have also begun to bring some of their stories to life by filming their experiences and the ripple effect it has had through generations.
 We are beginning with a pilot authored in the mid 70's in Dauphin, Canada.
 The government launched a Basic Income pilot called Mincome where nearly all of its 2,000 residents received a guaranteed income.
 We will tell the story of the architects of this pilot and through deep character exploration we will breath life into a story of the long and short term impact on the local residents.
 Besides Mincome we will feature five other pilots showing the effects of UBI to help audiences better understand how it can change life.